User37som/libbitcoin/bx stealth shared.md

 78dac4cad97b62efc67aff4890c3bc799815d144c5f93b171f559b43bca52590
 ```

-> Notice the result of each operation is the same.
+> Notice the resulting shared secret is the same as in the previous example.